 While business operations professionals often work with other departments on specific projects, scalability requirements can quickly become anything but departmental.
 And security is everyone’s business.

-Nothing stings more than outgrowing an automation or integration platform for a project because it’s no longer compliant with company policy, or isn’t certified to handle the kind of data for the project.
+Security Nothing stings more than outgrowing an automation or integration platform for a project because it’s no longer compliant with company policy, or isn’t certified to handle the kind of data for the project.

 SOC-2 compliance for the AICPA’s System and Organization Controls is a well-known standard that holds businesses accountable for proper security.
 It’s also table stakes.
 SOC-2 compliance offers an assurance that the provider has robust processes around the retrieval, storage, processing, security, and transfer of data.

 Many companies increasingly handling sensitive customer data, such as payment information, which means PCI Compliance, which helps businesses ensure that customer credit card payments are secure, is also essential.
 And of course, compliance with GDPR - the European General Data Protection Regulation, which is intended to protect personal data, is a must, given the regulation’s hefty fines.
-So the most successful business systems experts research not only the certifications they need right now to comply with corporate policy, but those they may need in the future—and ensure their integration and automation platform supports them.
+So the most successful business systems experts research not only the certifications they need right now to comply with corporate policy, but those they may need in the future - and ensure their integration and automation platform supports them.

-On the other side of the equation, business technologists must plan for practically limitless scalability needs.
+Scalability On the other side of the equation, business technologists must plan for practically limitless scalability needs.
 Nothing hinders innovation and morale more than an otherwise successful project rebounding because of performance bottlenecks.
 Unfortunately, data and API volumes can quickly add up, even in the unlikeliest of places, whether it’s taking integrating real-time customer signals in marketing, analyzing vast amounts of product usage data in development, or acting on customer sentiment in service.
 Integration and automation platforms built on modern architectures like serverless computing provide tech teams with a backstop against unforeseen volume growth or seasonal spikes, ensuring they can upshift from thousands to millions of transactions in an instant, without having to drop everything to request additional resources from their provider.

 Facebook stands to pay billions to the FTC for security violations.

-If there’s one thing that sets successful business technologists apart, it’s velocity.
+It’s there’s one thing that sets successful business technologists apart, it’s velocity.
 We've worked with tech leaders that have partnered with their organizations to deliver close to 100 integrations and automated processes inside eighteen months.
 That translates to providing value to business teams on an almost weekly cadence.
 How did they do it?

 They combined all the strategies we outlined earlier in this post.
 They use a general automation and data integration platform rather than spinning their wheels with one-off, point integrations.
 They tackle initiatives with a low-code visual approach.
 They adopt tools that enable co-innovation with teams rather than siloed development that gets held up by connectivity and customization roadblocks.
 Finally, they ensure the platforms they use can easily transition projects to being fully business-owned after production so that they can focus on new initiatives rather than change management.